conmaol/maglocunus/d/data_models.md

 ∀x.course(x) → ∃y.student(y) ∧ takes(y,x)     -- every course has at least one students who takes it
 ```

-And finally we can also use FOL to formalise cardinality constraints on both relations and attributes:
+And finally we can also use FOL to formalise cardinality constraints on relations:

 ```
 ∀x∀y∀z.teaches(x,z) ∧ teaches(y,z) → x=y    -- every course has no more than one teacher who teaches it
-∀x∀y∀z.name(x,y) ∧ name(x,z) → y=z          -- a person can have no more than one name
 ```

 ### RDF Schema